Sharp stability inequalities for planar double bubbles: Introduction

-(Here $|E|$ denotes the volume (Lebesgue measure) of $E\subset\R^n$, while $\H^{n-1}$ stands for the $(n-1)$-dimensional Hausdorff measure on $\R^n$.)
+The double-bubble theorem in $\R^3$ \cite{HutchMorganRosRitore} asserts that the total perimeter of two regions bounding given volumes is minimized by {\it standard double-bubbles}, which are the familiar soap bubble configurations where three spherical caps meet at 120 degree angles along a circle; see Figure \ref{fig sdb}.
+A mathematical formulation of this result in the context of finite perimeter sets is given as follows.
+One says that a family $\E=\{\E(h)\}_{h=1}^N$ of sets of locally finite perimeter in $\R^n$ is a {\it $N$-cluster} in $\R^n$ if $|\E(h)|>0$ for $h=1,...,N$ and $|\E(h)\cap\E(k)|=0$ for $1\le h<k\le N$.
+We use the term {\it double-bubble} in place of {\it $2$-cluster}.
+Setting $\E(0)=\R^n\setminus\bigcup_{h=1}^N\E(h)$ for the exterior chamber of $\E$, one defines the perimeter and the volume of $\E$ as

+where $P(E)$ and $|E|$ denote, respectively, the distributional perimeter and the Lebesgue measure of a Lebesgue-measurable set $E\subset\R^n$.
+(In this way, $P(E)=\H^{n-1}(\pa E)$ whenever $E$ is an open set with Lipschitz boundary in $\R^n$, where $\H^k$ is the $k$-dimensional Hausdorff measure on $\R^n$).

 For every $m_2\ge m_1>0$, there exists a unique way (up to isometries) to enclose volumes $m_1$ and $m_2$ in $\R^n$ by three $(n-1)$-dimensional spherical caps meeting at 120 degrees angles along a $(n-2)$-dimensional sphere.
-This construction leads to define {\it standard double bubbles} in every dimension and for every pair of prescribed volumes, and standard double bubbles are the unique minimizers in the variational problems \eqref{isoperimetric problem with two chambers}.
-This has been first proved by Foisy, Alfaro, Brock, Hodges, and Zimba \cite{small_doublebubble} in $\R^2$, by Hutchings, Morgan, Ritoré, and Ros \cite{hutchings,HutchMorganRosRitore} in $\R^3$ with a major breakthrough, and, finally, by a delicate elaboration of the methods developed in \cite{HutchMorganRosRitore}, by Reichardt \cite{Reichardt} in $\R^n$, $n\ge 4$ (see also \cite{ReichardtColl}).

-A common point of all these papers is the study of the stationarity (vanishing first variation) and stability (non-negative second variation) properties of standard double bubbles.
-In this direction, we also mention the paper by Morgan and Wichiramala \cite{MorganWichi}, where standard double bubbles are shown to be the unique double bubbles with non-negative second variation.
+The corresponding shape is called the standard double-bubble in $\R^n$ (with volumes $m_1$ and $m_2$) and provides the only minimizer (up to isometries) in the isoperimetric problem